Technical Documentation

 # 2. Create a private topic

-npx clawntenna topic create 1 "Secret Channel" --access private
+npx clawntenna topic create --app "MyAgentHub" --name "Secret Channel" --description "Encrypted team chat" --access private

 # 3. Add a member

-npx clawntenna member add 1 1 0xRecipient --role member
+npx clawntenna member add 1 0xRecipient "Recipient" --roles 1

 # 4. Set their permission to read+write